 My Story

 In November 2025, at 35, I was diagnosed autistic.
-My camouflaging score was 152 out of 175 — meaning I'd spent 17 years in corporate America performing a version of myself that wasn't real.
-The pattern recognition, the obsessive depth, the relentless drive — it wasn't a flaw.
+My camouflaging score was 152 out of 175, meaning I'd spent 17 years in corporate America performing a version of myself that wasn't real.
+The pattern recognition, the obsessive depth, the relentless drive.
+It wasn't a flaw.
 It was the whole point.

 Now I'm 36, building in public, and done pretending.
 Writing honestly on Substack, launching Camino Institute and Design Dream, and proving that the things that made me different are exactly what make the work better.